astuff/pacmod_dbc/doc/user_can_protocol.md

 Enumeration signal type names that require additional specificity shall be suffixed with a reference to their corresponding physical signal type.
 When the signal represents logical information instead of physical, one of the following suffixes shall be used:

-1. MODE - shall represent a signal that is read/write and indicates differing behaviors with a given set of hardware or I/O.
+1. MODE -  Represents a signal that is read/write and indicates differing behaviors with a given set of hardware or I/O.
-1. STATE - shall represent a signal that is read/write and indicates a physical or logical condition.
+1. STATE - Represents a signal that is read/write and indicates a physical or logical condition.
-1. STATUS - shall represent a signal that is read only and indicates a physical or logical condition.
+1. STATUS - Represents a signal that is read only and indicates a physical or logical condition.

 ## Signal Value Name Rules